-Whether investors have £10k to invest or £100k to invest, it’s crucial to understand how to identify assets with high returns potential.
-Although there’s no foolproof way to achieve this, presented below are three approaches which can help investors uncover enticing opportunities in the market:
+Whether investors have £10k to invest or £100k to invest, it’s crucial to understand how to identify assets with high return potential.
+Although there’s no foolproof way to achieve this, presented below are three approaches that can help investors uncover enticing opportunities in the market:

-When making a £10,000 investment (or any amount), the most important thing to do is analyse the asset’s financials.
+When making a £10,000 investment (or any amount), the most important thing to do is analyze the asset’s financials.
 Using stocks as an example, this may involve examining the following:

 - Price history